Assange one step closer to extradition to United States | Law-Order

 "How can it be fair, how can it be right, how can it be possible, to extradite Julian to the very country which plotted to kill him?" she said.
 "We will appeal this decision at the earliest possible moment."
 Supporters of Assange gathered outside of the court after the ruling, chanting "free Julian Assange" and “no extradition”.
 They tied hundreds of yellow ribbons to the court’s gates and held up placards saying "journalism is not a crime".

-Judge Holroyde said the case must now be remitted to Westminster Magistrates' Court with the direction judges send it to the British government to decide whether or not Assange should be extradited.
+Judge Holroyde said the case must now be remitted to Westminster Magistrates’ Court with the direction judges send it to Home Secretary Priti Patel to decide whether or not Assange should be extradited.
 HELICOPTER ATTACK

 Assange, who denies any wrongdoing, started out as a teenage hacker with the nickname Mendax - a classical Latin word for “liar” - but a few decades later would expose some of the United States's darkest secrets.
 WikiLeaks came to prominence when it published a U.S. military video in 2010 showing a 2007 attack by Apache helicopters in Baghdad that killed a dozen people, including two Reuters news staff.